SWEG-2015EC-Batch/Coding-Geeks/ETS1422_15_Yodit_Girma/activity3.1/Printing_patterns/Patterns.md

 Step 3: To print a new line, for i = rows to 1 (decrementing by 1): - For space = 1 to (rows - i), print " ". - For j = 1 to (2 * i - 1), Print "* ".

 Step 4: exit
+#half pyramid

+Problem analysis

+Input-no input.

+Operation -using nested loops to print a pattern of asterisks in the shape of a right-angled triangle.

+Output- a right-angled triangle made of asterisks.

+Pseudoc
+Full pyramidode

+Step 1:start the program.

+Step 2: Set rows = 6,for i = 1 to rows& for j=1 to I.

+Step 3: to print a new line, - For j = 1 to I, Print "*".

+Step 4:exit the program.
+#Full py4amied
+Input- no input.

+Operation- It initializes the number of rows to 6. -using a loop to iterate through each row.
+Within each row, using two nested loops to print spaces and asterisks based on the row number and position.

+Output- a pyramid pattern made of asterisks forming a pyramid shape.

+Pseudocode

+Step 1:start.

+Step 2: Set rows = 6 and for i = 1 to rows.

+Step 3: To print a new line use, - For space = 1 to rows - I, Print "".
+• For j = 1 to 2* i-1, Print "*".

+Step 4: Exit